They're young. They're good looking and they're mutie scum.

 Anna: ...but like if we died mid-movie or something, like if we got involved insomething dangerous on the set we died, they could finish the movie without youat least.

 It's also very expensive, so they don't like to do it.
 It's kind of a strangethought.

 Shawn: I'd like to think that directors like Bryan probably wouldn't want to dosomething like that.

 Anna: He'd be respectful enough to get you to do a re-shoot.

 Shawn: Yeah, get the natural performance as opposed to alter your performancedigitally.

-Q: You talked about "X-Men" being like a family.
+Q: You talked about X-Men being like a family.
 What about whenyou worked together on 25th Hour?

 Aaron: That's when communication happens: once you're comfortable.

-Q: On the merchandising end, I'm assuming we won't be seeing the Pyro
+Q: On the merchandising end, I'm assuming we won't be seeing the Pyrolighters on the shelves.

 Aaron: Oh, I hope so.